bdelacretaz/bertrands-blog-2023/src/posts/2024/2024-11-20-banning-ai-synths-drum-machines.md

 recently, which perform well for a fraction of the energy cost, and I'm confident we'll progress over time.
 We need to take our engineers ethics seriously and keep the pressure so that such progress happens._

+## P.P.S More AI: an AI-generated podcast of this page

+_Update from January 31st 2025._

+To complete the "AI as of early 2025" picture, I have asked Google's [NotebookLM](https://notebooklm.google.com/) to generate an audio podcast of this page.
+I am quite impressed by the results, it makes sense and I find it reasonably enjoyable to listen to.
+Definitely useful for anyone who for some reason prefers getting this information in audio, assuming no hallucinations.
+I haven't heard anything really wrong in the below result.

+{%audio "/assets/audio/banning-ai-synths-drum-machines-notebooklm-podcast-january-2025.mp3" %}